 Because the original inequality is >>, the endpoints 22 and 33 are not included.

-Another mistake is including endpoints when the inequality is strict.
+Another is including endpoints when the inequality is strict.
 In x25x+6>0x^2 - 5x + 6 > 0, the values x=2x = 2 and x=3x = 3 make the expression equal to 00, so they do not belong in the solution set.

-A third mistake is assuming the answer is always between the roots.
+A third is assuming the answer is always between the roots.
 That depends on the sign you want and on whether the parabola opens upward or downward.

 Quadratic inequalities appear in algebra, graphing, optimization, and applied problems with limits.
-They are useful when you need a range of valid inputs rather than one exact answer.
+They are useful when you need a range of valid inputs rather than one exact answer, for example describing when a height stays above a threshold, when a profit model is positive, or when a formula stays within an allowed region.

 Need help with a problem?